-2015; (v) Consolidated Statements of Cash Flows for the years ended December 31, 2016, January 2, 2016 and January 3, 2015; (vi) Notes to the Consolidated Financial Statements.
+2017, December 31, 2016 and January 2, 2016; (vi) Notes to the Consolidated Financial Statements.

-The Exhibits are available upon request from the Company.

-Management contract or compensatory plan or arrangement.
+- The Exhibits are available upon request from the Company. - Management contract or compensatory plan or arrangement.

 SIGNATURES

 Pursuant to the requirements of Section 13 or 15(d) of the Securities Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned, thereunto duly authorized.